 That is discouraging, but I understand their point of view.
 When in Provence, France last year, I swore up an down that my wallet had been stolen in the Marseilles airport because there was no other place it could have been stolen.
 I filed with the police, went to the embassy to report it stolen to get a temporary passport, etc. Two weeks after getting home, I got an email from the people in whose house I had stayed, saying they had found my wallet stuffed in a dresser drawer.
 It seems that I had put it there for safekeeping as soon as I arrived, so jet lagged that I was nearly walking in my sleep.
 I don't remember having done that, but there it was!

-I am sorry cases like mine and false claims prevent them from covering all incidences, but I do understand. about 1 month ago
+I am sorry cases like mine and false claims prevent them from covering all incidences, but I do understand. almost 2 years ago

 As Barry mentioned in his reply, our insurance partners Bupa Global have put that clause in there to prevent false claims.
 It also keeps the premium down, so that coverage for large claims such as medical and medical evacuation is affordable.